pingidentity/terraform-provider-davinci/docs/resources/flow.md

 - `mutable` (Boolean) A boolean that specifies whether the variable is mutable.
 If `true`, the variable can be modified by the flow.
 If `false`, the variable is read-only and cannot be modified by the flow.
 - `name` (String) The user friendly name of the variable in the UI.
 - `type` (String) The variable's data type.
 Expected to be one of `string`, `number`, `boolean`, `object`.
+- `value` (String) A string that represents the variable's default value.

 ## Import